pact-foundation/docs.pact.io/website/docs/pact_broker.md

 #### Step 2.
 Provider CI build

-1. The provider has a verification task that is configured with the URL to retrieve the latest pact between itself and the consumer. eg `http://my-pact-broker/pacts/provider/Animal%20Service/consumer/Zoo%20App/latest`.
+1. The provider has a verification task that is configured to retrieve the relevant pacts between itself and its consumer.
-2. The provider build runs the pact verification task, which retrieves the pact from the Pact Broker, replays each request against the provider, and checks that the responses match the expected responses.
+2. The provider build runs the pact verification task, which retrieves the pact(s) from the Pact Broker, replays each request against the provider, and checks that the responses match the expected responses.
 3. If the pact verification fails, the build fails.
 The [Pact Broker CI Nerf Gun](https://github.com/pact-foundation/pact_broker/wiki/pact-broker-ci-nerf-gun) magically determines who caused the verification to fail, and shoots them.
 4. The results of the verification are published back to the Pact Broker by the pact verification tool, so the consumer team will know if the code they have written will work in real life.